Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Some key concepts to keep in mind when using the C&MMC database
+Some key concepts to keep in mind when using the Communications and Mass Media Complete (C&MMC) database

 There are 5 central concepts that are important to grasp, in order build an effect search strategy for any article oriented database:

 - - If you have a MULTI WORD PHRASE you need to treat it differently - treat it like a mathematical expression, and put it inside a set of PARENTHESES: For example: Military Industrial Complex ===> (Military Industrial Complex)

 - - Meaningful use of synonyms - do not search for just one word, to cover your core concept.
 Try to include synonyms & unique phrases that are closely allied with your prinicpal area of focus.
 Separate each of the synonyms with the OR command: For example: Child abuse ===> (Child abuse) OR (Abused children) OR (Sexual abuse) OR (Sexually abused) OR (Physical abuse) OR (Physically abused) OR (Emotional abuse) OR (Emotionally abused)